petrilab-uva/2024-CDI-vaccine/README.md

 ## Software Implementation.
-This repository consists of four independent directories, one for each analysis.
 All source code required for each analysis is included within the `src` directory, while required metadata is included within the `data` directory.

 All data and source code included with this repository can be downloaded by cloning the git repository:
 ```